 And that is also was Maxwell and Boltzmann wanted to know.

-They wanted a microscopic explanation for PV equal nRT.

-And, to do so, they put forth a theory called the kinetic theory, or the kinetic theory for the behavior of gases.
+They wanted a microscopic explanation for Pv equal nRT.
+And, to do so, they put forth a theory called the Kinetic Theory, or the kinetic theory for the behavior of gases.

 And that is exactly what we are going to take a look at here, this kinetic theory.

 We are going to do what they did.
 Basically, this kinetic theory allowed properties of gases at low pressures to be predicted, and it allowed an understanding of why some of the properties of real gases at higher pressures deviated from this ideal gas law.

-But, more importantly, what it did was it allowed the quantity pressure times the volume PV to be understood in terms of the motions of the molecules.
+But, more importantly, what it did was allowed the quantity, pressure times the volume, to be understood in terms of the motions of the molecules.

 And it provided a means to understand this concept of a temperature in terms of the motions of the molecules.
 And that is what we are going to look at today.
 We are going to see how we can describe pressure and volume in terms of the motion of the molecules and temperature in terms of the motion of the molecules.

 That is our goal.

 In order to do that, the first thing we have to do is to understand what we mean by pressure.

-For example, if you have some gas here in a container and you are measuring the pressure of this gas in that container, -- what you are really measuring is the force that the gas exerts on one of the walls of this container.
-That is, pressure is the force exerted by the gas on one of these walls.
+For example, if you have some gas here in a container and you are measuring the pressure of this gas in that container --

+What you are really measuring is the force that the gas exerts on one of the walls of this container.